davibarreira/NotebookToLaTeX.jl/README.md

 ### Code Structure

+## Saving Plots as Images

+For plots to be saved as a figure to be used on Latex, you must use either `Plots.jl` or `Makie.jl`.

 ### Important Details
 Here are some minor details that might go unnoticed, but that might be essential